-Aside from being a part of Korean culture for centuries, kimchi eaters also reap incredible health benefits from this unique dish.
-Most westerners would not consider this dish a “super food,” or a nutrient-rich food, but when eating kimchi, you’ll reap many benefits.
+Aside from being a part of Korean culture for centuries, did you know that Kimchi improves your health?
+Most westerners would not consider this dish a “superfood,” or a nutrient-rich food, but when eating kimchi, you’ll reap many benefits.

 1. Lose Weight!

 Kimchi is low in calories and low in fat: 30-40 calories per serving.
-With a vegetable base and natural spices, kimchi is a flavor filled, low calorie food.
-Like many spicy foods, the ingredient, capsaicin, found in chili peppers boosts your metabolism.
+With a vegetable base and natural spices, kimchi is a flavor-filled, low-calorie food.
+Like many spicy foods, the ingredient, capsaicin, found in chili peppers boost your metabolism.